codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-26-vuepress-tutorial-5.md

 ## Next Steps

-In the next tutorial we'll discuss the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html) in more detail, specifically the homepage layout and the navbar.
+In the next tutorial we'll discuss the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html) in more detail, specifically the homepage layout.